tradewright/ibapi-tools/ContractInspector/readme.md

 2. Enter a partial or complete contract specification.

 3. Initiate a reqContractDetails() API call using this contract specification.
-   Optionally you can request snapshot data rather than full market data.

 4. Examine the returned contract details in a data grid.

 5. Select one or more contracts from the grid and initiate reqMktData() API calls for each selected contract: the resulting data streams are displayed in another grid.
-Optionally, snapshot data can be requested.
+Optionally you can request snapshot data rather than full market data.

 6. Select a single contract from the contracts grid and initiate a reqMktDepth() API call.
 The market depth data is displayed in real-time in separate grids